 Without your own transport, there are two ways to get there:

 This is ideal if you plan to spend some time in Richmond.
 Take the district line to Richmond tube station or the train from Waterloo to Richmond.
 Take bus 65 from outside the train/tube station.
-Get off at Ham Common and head down Ham Gate Avenue.
+Get off at Ham Gate Avenue.
 It’s 1.17-mile (1.89km) walk to the garden.

 For a shorter and easier walking route, take the district line to Putney Bridge tube station or the train from Waterloo to Putney.
-Take bus 85 and get off at the Warren Rd/Kingston Hill stop and walk along Ladderstile Ride.
-It’s 0.82-mile (1.33km) walk from here.
+Take bus 85 and get off at the Warren Rd stop.
+There’s a signposted 0.82-mile (1.33km) walk from Ladderstile Gate.